 01

 The move to a fully co-ed school with our Junior School on one site and our Senior School on one site will allow us to be more efficient and avoid duplication of resources.
 It means that every pound of income we generate will be spent as efficiently as possible.
-This will allow us to limit substantial fee rises, beyond unavoidable VAT increases, and allow ongoing investment in the sector-leading educational opportunities we are able to offer our students, so that we continue to attract new families.
+This will allow us to limit substantial fee rises, beyond unavoidable VAT increases, and allow ongoing investment in the sector-leading educational opportunities we are able to offer our students in the future, so that we continue to attract new families.

 02